CSSclasses/CSSclasses/README.md

 ## Installation

 This website is run by Jekyll and GitHub pages.
-To separate the source files from the files used for the live page this repo uses two active branches: `master` and `gh-pages`.
-`master` contains all files, `gh-pages` only contains the files needed to serve the actual website.
 To work with this environment follow these steps:
 * `git clone git@github.com:CSSclasses/CSSclasses.git`

 * `cd CSSclasses`
-* `git clone git@github.com:CSSclasses/CSSclasses.git -b gh-pages _site`

-This clones the source files into the CSSclasses projects folder and the generated `_site` content aka. `gh-pages` repository inside the `_site`folder.

 * **Ruby** – Jekyll requires the Ruby language.
 If you have a Mac, you've most likely already got Ruby.
 If you open up the Terminal application, and run the command `ruby --version` you can confirm this.
 Your Ruby version should be at least `2.0.0`.
 If you've got that, you're all set.
 Skip to step #2.
 Otherwise, follow [these instructions](https://www.ruby-lang.org/en/downloads/) to install Ruby.